Top Tips to Create an Engaging and Useful Chatbot

 Chatbots can answer many questions.

-In Michael J Mett’s Button talk, “Sorry, I can’t help with that,” he said a company must know what is their goal and figure out if the chatbot will help fulfil the goal.
+In Michael J Mett’s Button talk, “Sorry, I can’t help with that,” he said a company must know what its goal and figure out if the chatbot will help fulfil the goal.
 A chatbot is a solution, and the best approach is to employ a chatbot when it is the solution to the problem.

 A chatbot is not a good option to handle nuances or complicated situations because of human error.
 Too many variables like “quick”, “accurate”, and “appropriate” are yet to achieve in chatbots.